 Response: Not protestable - Registration of users is outside the scope of the current planning process.
 It was addressed in the 1995 Final EIS.
-The BLM started registration of visitors in 2004.
-These registration lists are maintained at the BLM Hollister Field Office.
+The BLM started ahas begun registration of OHV visitors visitors in 19??.
+These registration lists are maintained at the BLM Field Office.